High-Level Policy Conference

 Speakers

-Keynote Speech: FRANZISKA BRANTNER, Parliamentary State Secretary, Federal Ministry for Economic Affairs and Climate Action
+Video address: FRANZISKA BRANTNERParliamentary State Secretary, Federal Ministry for Economic Affairs and Climate Action, Germany

-• JÜRGEN RIGTERINK, First Vice-President, European Bank for Reconstruction and Development (EBRD)
+• HARRY BOYD-CARPENTER, Managing Director for Climate Strategy and Delivery, European Bank for Reconstruction and Development (EBRD)

 • KURT VANDENBERGHE, Director General, European Commission - DG CLIMA